Activists disrupt Priti Patel speech in protest over ‘morally bankrupt’ Rwanda plan

 Activists disrupt Priti Patel speech in protest over ‘morally bankrupt’ Rwanda asylum plan

-Campaigners from Green New Deal Rising branded Priti’s Patel’s Rwanda plan ‘inhumane’
+Campaigners from Green New Deal Rising branded Priti Patel’s Rwanda plan ‘inhumane’

 A group of activists disrupted a speech by Priti Patel at a Conservative event to protest the government’s controversial plan to offshore asylum seekers in Rwanda.